 - 8.8.
 Where appropriate, access control proximity or swipe cards will be issued to staff on induction. - 8.9.
+Staff must ensure ID badges are visible at all times. - 8.10.
 Staff should ensure that access control doors are closed behind them.
-They should not allow entry to anyone else without asking who they are and requesting that they sign in where appropriate. - 8.10.
+They should not allow entry to anyone else without asking who they are and requesting that they sign in where appropriate. - 8.11.
 Access cards should not be loaned to anyone else.
 Access cards must be surrendered to the individual's line manager on leaving employment or moving base to another role or location.